riichi/chombo.club/_posts/en/2022-06-28-cracow-saki-cards-taikai.markdown

     * While all other players have closed hands and you have less than the starting score, whenever you make a tedashi discard, take an extra turn.

     * First discard of the oya is always tedashi.
     * You don't get an extra turn when you call.
+    * Tedashi discard is the opposite of tsumogiri discard, that is, discarding any other tile than the one you just drew.

     * When another player opens the hand, they must bet 1500.
 2. **Usuzawa Sae**